Bastlifa/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 if egg doesn't break, pick lower half

-repeat process until egg breaks or doesn't, and is 1 higher or lower than a floor where it does break, respectively
+repeat process until egg breaks or doesn't, and is 1 higher or lower than a floor where it doesn't break, or does break, respectively

 # Pseudocode: